 Health supplement startup Life Equals is the latest firm to outgrow the entrepreneurial hamlet known as the Kansas City Startup Village.

-Thanks to a growing team, the company — which sells vitamins and supplement products — is ditching its quaint 900-square-foot office in the village for a spacious 3,700-square-foot event space in the West Bottoms.
+Thanks to a growing team, the Lenexa-based company — which sells vitamins and supplement products — is ditching its quaint 900-square-foot office in the village to create a spacious 3,700-square-foot event space in the West Bottoms.
 The larger space will help accommodate more team members and space for merchandising, Life Equals CEO Kyle FitzGerald said.

 In addition to the new office, the company recently closed a seed round of $780,000 and snagged a partnership deal with Whole Foods.
 Investors in the round included the Mid-America Angels and Scott Henderson, the former eight-year president and COO of 5-Hour Energy.

 FitzGerald said he’s thankful for the support the KCSV was able to provide him.

 “Community is a backbone to success,” FitzGerald said.
 “Integrating into the community helps you find talent, partnership and allows you to share your story.
 Startups each have a mountain they have to climb, and to have more people climbing with you is extremely valuable.”

 Founded in 2011, Life Equals created a “superfood shot” that’s complete with half of your daily servings of fruits and vegetables.
 Life Equals also previously was a member of the now defunct SparkLabs Accelerator program.

 Life Equals’ first superfood shot product “Balance” launched in September, and it is currently sold in 34 Kansas City locations and online.
 In 2017, the firm will expand its reach across the Rocky Mountain region via its relationship with Whole Foods, while maintaining its presence in Kansas City.